Skip to content

 Conditions

-Reports indicate that the aircraft have passed and the distance is opening
+Distance Reports (using GNSS or DME) indicate that the aircraft have passed and the distance is opening

 10nm Definite Passing Standard Diagram